 You also don’t want long anchor text anymore.
 Your backlinks need to be more “branded” now, like your company name, not long keyword phrases anymore, like “Best New Business in Hong Kong that is Under $100.”
 That doesn’t look natural and looks like “link bait” to Google, so be careful.

-Top blogger outreach services know that you need anchor text variation when it comes to building backlinks the right way for Google.
+Top blogger outreach services know that you need anchor text variation when it comes to building backlinks on guest post sites the right way for Google.

 Want to earn more backlinks?
 Contact us to write for us and provide a guest blog post or sponsored posts and buy backlinks!.